 We have kept the provision in our few models for Tubular and Lithium LifePO4 batteries.
 The user can select which battery to install as per his knowledge and understanding.

-Maintenance Tubular lead acid battery needs distilled water topping once in 3 to 6 months, which is such a big headache for the user to get the distilled water and refill in time.
-After the refill, the acid comes out on the floor, which destroys the marble floor also.
+Maintenance: The tubular lead acid battery needs distilled water topping once every 3 to 6 months, which is a big headache for the user, as it is hard to get the distilled water and refill it in time.
+After the refill, the acid comes out on the floor, which destroys the marble floor.

 Lithium batteries have several advantages over lead-acid batteries, including higher energy density, longer cycle life, and faster charging time.
 However, lithium batteries are also more expensive and have a narrower operating temperature range.
 The best type of battery for you will depend on your specific needs and budget.